 The Islamic Republic is seeing customers abandon its crude in the face of renewed U.S. sanctions, and analysts consider Iraqi supplies as a suitable replacement because of its similar characteristics.
 But Iran has criticized fellow producers seeking to take its market share for undermining unity among OPEC nations.

 “SOMO doesn’t have a goal to take others’ clients,” Al-Yasiri said.
 Asked if Iraq will try to fill in for sales lost by Iran because of sanctions, he said: “Iraq rejects this principle.
 The principle of hunting opportunities.
-There should be a unifying decision for all the countries under the umbrella of OPEC.”For all the latest business news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+There should be a unifying decision for all the countries under the umbrella of OPEC.”For all the latest energy and oil news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.